 Documents recorded prior to 1974 are indexed in handwritten volumes which can be examined in our Santa Cruz office at no cost.

-Information you will need to know:
+When requesting copies you will need to provide:

 • Document Number